ojejkucobytuwymyslic/serenity-bdd-rest/README.md

 This is a simple QA task project using Serenity with Cucumber and REST Assured

+## Requirements:
+Java 8 and Maven 3.8.4 or higher.
+Depending on preferred IDE plugins for Lombok and Cucumber.

 ## Installation:

 1.After cloning repo please run in main folder: